wxMaxima-developers/wxmaxima/README.md

-Instrictions on where to get a complete wxMaxima package from can be found at http://maxima.sourceforge.net/download.html.
+Instructions on where to get a complete Maxima package from can be found at http://maxima.sourceforge.net/download.html.

 Information on how to compile wxMaxima from source instead can be